Jberczel/jberczel.github.io/_posts/2014-05-01-welcome-to-valhalla.md

 permalink: build-a-minimalist-blog
 ---

-I am currently working on projects in the [Odin curriculum](http://www.theodinproject.com/home).
+I am currently working on projects in the [Odin curriculum](http://www.theodinproject.com/courses).

-I created this website to record my implementations/walkthroughs, organize my thoughts, and create a reference for me and other students who get stuck and frustrated to the point of madness.
+I created this website to record my implementations/walkthroughs, organize my thoughts, and create a reference for me and other students who get stuck.

+This website was created with the following tools:

 ###The Tools: